tscnlab/LightLogR/README.md

   geom_line(col = "red", linewidth = 0.25) +
   labs(title = "Personal light exposure across a week",
        subtitle = "Boxplot in 3-hour bins")
+#> Warning: Orientation is not uniquely specified when both the x and y aesthetics are
+#> continuous.
+Picking default orientation 'x'.
+#> Orientation is not uniquely specified when both the x and y aesthetics are
+#> continuous.
+Picking default orientation 'x'.
 ```

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />